Wish You Were Here, Mom

 When Remembering Lost Loved Ones Hurts

-On March 16, 2017, on what would have been my mother’s 70th birthday, I shared a longish update on Facebook about what I was feeling.
+Two years ago, on what would have been my mother’s 70th birthday, I shared an unusually long update on Facebook about what I was feeling.
 The responses both public and private from my circle of friends were overwhelmingly supportive, as close to a warm hug as I could get from social media.

 Because a number of people expressed gratitude for my words that day—for recognizing my prolonged grief as their own, for glimpsing something universal in my very individual experience—I decided to share the post in this broader setting.